KongBoje/Hand-in-6-Security/README.md

 Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL), both frequently referred to as "SSL", are cryptographic protocols that provide communications security over a computer network.
 Several versions of the protocols find widespread use in applications such as web browsing, email, Internet faxing, instant messaging, and voice-over-IP (VoIP).
 Websites use TLS to secure all communications between their servers and web browsers.
 The Transport Layer Security protocol aims primarily to provide privacy and data integrity between two communicating computer applications.
 When secured by TLS, connections between a client (e.g., a web browser) and a server (e.g., wikipedia.org) have one or more of the following properties:

-#### Example is the big exercise seed we have made for this period [Seed-exercise](https://github.com/KongBoje/Hand-in-6-Security/tree/master/ReactExRoutBooksAuth)
+#### Example is the big exercise seed we have made for this period: [Seed-exercise](https://github.com/KongBoje/Hand-in-6-Security/tree/master/ReactExRoutBooksAuth).

 ---